And more …

 Suicidal Thoughts

 If you are thinking about killing yourself, although you may not see it right now, I promise you, there are more choices than you can think of at this moment.
 DON’T DO IT!
+Give yourself the opportunity to grow.
 Instead, call for help – 911 or your local Crisis Line.
 The 24-hour San Diego Access and Crisis Line phone number is 1-888-924-7240.

 Parenting Your Children and Yourself